Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 • Detection gaps let attackers stay inside networks for months or years.
 Every day of undetected access multiplies the damage

-• Credential theft and unpatched systems keep causing breaches from 2008 to 2025.
+• Credential theft and unpatched systems keep causing breaches decade after decade.
 The basics still aren’t covered

-Over 343 billion credentials have been leaked and are now circulating on the dark web.
+Nearly one trillion stolen identity records are now circulating on the dark web (SpyCloud).
 Behind that number are real incidents where real organizations failed to protect sensitive data.
 The 2025 IBM Cost of a Data Breach Report found that breaches now cost an average of $4.44 million.

 What’s worse is that many of these breaches were preventable.
-The same root causes appear again and again: unpatched vulnerabilities and misconfigured databases.
-Stolen credentials enabled many more.
+The same root causes show up again and again: unpatched vulnerabilities and misconfigured databases.
+Stolen credentials caused many more.
 Teams keep making the same mistakes because they don’t learn from past incidents.

-Studying data breach examples isn’t just academic exercise.
-It’s how security teams identify blind spots in their own defenses.
-When you understand how Yahoo lost 3 billion accounts or how Equifax exposed 147 million Americans, you can spot similar vulnerabilities in your environment.
+Once you see how Yahoo lost 3 billion accounts or how Equifax exposed 147 million Americans, you start spotting similar gaps in your own environment.

-This guide breaks down 30 famous data breaches, from massive data breach incidents like Yahoo and CAM4 to smaller incidents that changed security practices.
+This guide breaks down 30 famous data breaches.
 For each one, you’ll learn what happened and what lessons apply to your organization today.

 What Is a Data Breach?